amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 The risks of these frameworks are in the grammar and parsing.
 SQL is a complex spec and each database type has its own quirks.
-Accounting for every way that a query can be exploited is a tedious and complicated task, and so 0-days may exist that very dedicated attackers will find and exploit.
+Accounting for every way that a query can be exploited is a tedious and complicated task, and so 0-days may exist that very dedicated attackers will find.
 However, each bug and regression can be added to automated testing to help converge on a robust solution.

 +-----------------------+--------+-----------------------------------------------------------+
 | Attribute             | Rank   | Rationale                                                 |